Tranquility2/semvergit/README.md

 3. Create a new git tag
 4. Push the tag to the remote

+## Why?
+I created this tool to help me manage my project's version numbers.
+I wanted a simple tool that I could use in my CI/CD pipeline to bump the version number and tag the commit.

+## Features
+❇️ Bump the version number and update the git tag in one command ❇️ Dry run mode
+❇️ Verbose mode
+❇️ Custom commit message
+❇️ Auto commit message
+🆕 Version 0.4+ introduces the ability to automatically update the version number in a file

 Please keep in mind it is designed to be used in a CI/CD pipeline (but not limited to...)

 ## How to use